Answered By: Jennifer Harris Last Updated: Apr 29, 2019 Views: 413

 In academic writing, sources are the materials from which the writer gathers information.
 It is important that you evaluate the sources of your information to be sure that each source is:

-For more information on evaluation resources, click here.
+For more information on evaluation resources, check out our Evaluating Sources guide.

 Source. (n.d.).
 Retrieved from https://www.merriam-webster.com/dictionary/source